Maria Cengia Sambo: Career

 She collected a vast number of botanical specimens, in particular lichens, from the Italian Alps, Venezia Euganea, Belluno region, Feltra region, Garda, and the Euganean Hills.
-She produced a large part of the work and research on lichens during the first world war without the help of other scientists specializing in lichens.
+She produced a large part of the work and research on lichens during the First World War without the help of other scientists specializing in lichens.
 She also published some papers on extra-European lichens at the time.
 Her isolation in the field contributed to her being cited less often in lichenology.

 From 1920 to 1923, she taught botany at the University of Urbino, and continued her work in lichens.
 During this time she lived in the northern Veneto region of Italy.
 While there, she coined the term polysymbiosis to describe mutalism between multiple species.
 She had cultured bacteria from lichen thalli, assigning the bacteria to Azotobacter, which would create a symbiotic relationship between three microbes.

 She married Ettore Sambo in 1924 and they subsequently had five children together.
 He worked in the Department of Botany of the University of Florence and lived in Prato.
 She moved to join him there and also joined the Department of Botany at the University of Florence.
 They worked together to study lichens on Monte Ferrato and she focused on the ecology of the lichens.
 The couple catalogued many lichens, which have been updated by modern lichenologists.
-There were some errors in their catalogue, likely caused to the resources available in the early 1900s as well as being isolated from their Central-European lichenologist peers.
+There were some errors in their catalogue, likely due to the resources available in the early 1900s, as well as being isolated from their Central-European lichenologist peers.

 However, she did collaborate with some European lichenologists.
 In her 1930 study Lichens of Patagonia and other regions of Argentina as told by Salesiani missionaries she worked closely with Alberto De Agostini.
 He coordinated the collection of lichens from Argentina and Sambo worked to catalogue them.

 In the course of her career, she studied 124 different species of lichens.
 She characterised 11 new genera and species including the genus Tylophoropsis and the species Phylliscidiopsis abissinica, Actinoplaca balboana, Cyphelium kenyanum, Tylophoropsis nyeriana and Usnea epifilla.

 She died in 1939 at 51 years of age.